Joseph-D-Bradshaw/dot-files/README.md

 Ensure you change change the directory name to just "nvim" and place in ~/.config/

 ## Current
-This is my goto that I want to make the universal Nvim experience, use this one
+This is my goto that I want to make the universal Nvim experience, use this one (just called nvim)

 ### Special instructions:
 packer should auto install itself